-Common Connections - Bristol Eastern fringe A landscape scale habitat restoration project to restore and connect habitat including linking registered common land, unimproved grasslands, woodlands and associated habitats along the South Gloucestershire urban fringe beople

-- River Frome Reconnected River Frome catchment A partnership programme to restore and improve the health and resilience of the Bristol Frome river and its catchment, to provide multiple benefits including to make sure the river can be accessed and enjoyed by all. - Avonmouth and Severnside Enterprise area (ASEA) Flood Resilience and Ecological Mitigation project - Severnside To improve flood defence, wetland habitat and public access across the Severnside area. - String of Pearls Severn vale and estuary At concept stage, this programme aims to connect and restore wetland habitat of the protected Ramsar area of the low lying vales and coast of the Severn Estuary, support resilience of the area and improve public amenity. - Water Space River Avon catchment A partnership programme of work to improve the green spaces and rights of way along the River Avon including improvements
+- Common Connections Bristol Eastern fringe A landscape scale habitat restoration project to restore and connect habitat including linking registered common land, unimproved grasslands, woodlands and associated habitats along the South Gloucestershire urban fringe - River Frome Reconnected River Frome catchment A partnership programme to restore and improve the health and resilience of the Bristol Frome river and its catchment, to provide multiple benefits including to make sure the river can be accessed and enjoyed by all. - String of Pearls Severn vale and estuary At concept stage, this programme aims to connect and restore wetland habitat of the protected Ramsar area of the low lying vales and coast of the Severn Estuary, support resilience of the area and improve public amenity. - Water Space River Avon catchment A partnership programme of work to improve the green spaces and rights of way along the River Avon including improvements

 - Lower Woods and vale increasing woodland connectivity At concept stage, this programme aims to create additional buffer habitats around Lower Woods and improve links to Cotswold woodland.
 Lower Woods is the most extensive area of ancient woodland in the West of England.
 However, it is isolated from other woodland which may help explain the recent loss of breeding nightingales from the area. - Kingswood Park Our Park at the Heart of Our Community To restore and enhance the heritage, landscape and facilities of Kingswood Park to create an accessible green space which is resilient to the changing climate and where people can come together.
 The project will also link to the Kingswood Town Centre regeneration programme, making Kingswood a better place to live, work and visit. - Grimsbury Community Farm Centre for nature restoration and climate change adaption A council owned and managed community farm, providing a key public open space resource and facilities for play and recreation, reducing health inequalities, farming education, skills and training and a showcase for sustainable land management. - Hawkesbury and Inglestone Common Countryside Stewardship Scheme Assley, Hareley, Inglestone and Hawkesbury Commons are managed under a Higher Tier Countryside Stewardship scheme which enables the council to continue to work with commoners and the local community to manage these commons for the benefit of all who use them.
-They will be enhanced for nature through tree planting, scrub management, grassland and pond enhancements. - Yate spur shared use path Yate To connect Yate with the Bristol and Bath Railway Path, by providing a continuous off carriageway 'green corridor' for commuting, leisure and recreation.
+They will be enhanced for nature through tree planting, scrub management, grassland and pond enhancements.